 David Jason’s early career was very much intertwined with Barker’s.
 Jason’s respect and admiration for Barker has never been in doubt (to him, Barker was always “the guvnor”) and it’s plain that Jason considered his work with Barker, especially during the 1970’s, as something of a comedy apprenticeship – a chance for him to watch the master at work and learn from him.

 Jason aged-up to play Dithers the gardener in Hark At Barker (1969 – 1970) and His Lordship Entertains (1972).
 His old-age make-up would also come in useful when he appeared as Blanco in Porridge (1975 – 1977).
 So it wouldn’t be until Open All Hours (1976 – 1985) that he was finally able to play a regular role of his own age opposite Barker.

 The Odd Job also sees him act without aged make-up, as he appears as Clive, a man desperate for any odd jobs (“engines you want de-clogged or television sets, I mend typewriters and washing machines you know”).
-Arthur Harriman (Barker) does have a job for him – remove the scabbard from a samurai sword.
+Arthur Harriman (Barker) does have a job for him – removing the scabbard from a samurai sword.
 Arthur can’t take the nagging from his wife Kitty (Joan Sims) any more, so has decided to take his own life.
 But when faced with the sword (plus Clive’s graphic description of hari-kari) he finds it impossible to do it himself, so wonders if Clive would do this odd job for him ….

 Part two is where we see Clive really begin to treat this odd job with gusto.
 He’s a man of limitless invention – for example, putting hydrochloric acid in Arthur’s milk so that his cereal disintegrates, setting up a tripwire which catches an unfortunate milkman instead, and almost managing to shoot Arthur in the park (instead some garden gnomes are dispatched).